-Between June and November 2014, Buzz Stream and Fractl analyzed 220,000 pieces of content from 11 verticals (automotive, education, health, finance, food, business, technology, travel, entertainment, news, and lifestyle) to assess the types of content that get shared the most on social media.
+Between June and November 2014, Buzz Stream and Fractl analyzed 220,000 pieces of content from 11 verticals (automotive, education, health, finance, food, business, technology, travel, entertainment, news, and lifestyle) to assess what social media content gets shared the most.
 The content of articles was divided into five types: how-tos, lists, what-posts, why-posts, and videos:

 - How-tos: Introduces a problem, then offers a step-by-step solution